avinassh/blag/content/posts/zero-disk-architecture.md

 Databases typically operate with pages, which are 4KiB in size.
 But object storages operate at much bigger sizes.
 The cost will be insanely high if we write every 4KiB object.
 So we will batch them at the compute layer till say 512KiB and then write all the pages as a single object.
 Suppose a transaction has sent a commit request, when do you acknowledge it as committed?
 If the local batch is not full, then do you make the client wait or cache the writes at compute and return success?
 If you do the latter, there is a risk of data loss.
 If you wait, then latency shoots up.
 Like everything in engineering, there is a trade-off: latency vs durability.

 Smaller payloads also mean more requests, but that increases both cost and provides better durability and latency.
-This adds one more parameter: latency vs durability vs cost.
+This adds one more parameter: cost vs latency vs durability.

 <img src="/blag/images/2024/latency-cost-durability.svg" alt="latency cost durability trade off" style="width: 80%;"/>

-I stole this trade off diagram from [Jack Vanlightly's excellent article](https://jack-vanlightly.com/blog/2023/11/29/s3-express-one-zone-not-quite-what-i-hoped-for).
-Chris Riccomini also [explored](https://materializedview.io/p/cloud-storage-triad-latency-cost-durability) this trade off model and gave a catchy 'LCD model' title.
+I stole this trade-off diagram from [Jack Vanlightly's excellent article](https://jack-vanlightly.com/blog/2023/11/29/s3-express-one-zone-not-quite-what-i-hoped-for).
+Chris Riccomini also [explored](https://materializedview.io/p/cloud-storage-triad-latency-cost-durability) this concept and coined catchy 'LCD model' term.

 <img src="/blag/images/2024/s3-express-cache.svg" alt="s3 express as a cache"/>